 Directly in Teams, Christophe has created a “Weekly updates” channel where he shares the Klaxoon Network with his National Call Center team.
 A Network is a private digital workspace that each member of the team can access very easily.
 It contains all the Klaxoon activities that Christophe has prepared for past weekly updates.

-Once he had created the Network, Christophe could start adding Brainstorm boards to share with the team for each meeting.
+Once he had created the Network, Christophe could start adding Boards to share with the team for each meeting.

 Each week, Christophe and the team take it in turns to lead the weekly meeting.
 Christophe sees letting each agent use Klaxoon to facilitate the meeting as a good way not only to experience a variety of working methods and tools, but also to show team members what is involved in managing and leading a team.